 Strolling with the Granthams and Crawleys

 All the Downton Abbey scenes filmed in Bampton are confined to the picturesque Church View lane, a row of old buildings, houses, and stone walls.
-Right beside the church is Churchgate House, which serves as the exterior for the Crawley house where Isobel and Matthew lived in seasons 1 and 2.
+Right beside the church is Churchgate House, which serves as the exterior for the Crawley house where Isobel and Matthew lived.
 (The interiors are filmed elsewhere.)

 Just outside the churchyard walls is the church green—with a huge tree and park bench that often shows up in the TV series.
 This area was the setting for the fair, which was featured in a season 1 episode in which Mrs. Hughes, the housekeeper, met an old beau.

 Next comes the Bampton Library, which for TV’s purposes sheds its literary facade and poses as a medical building.
 The library is the exterior for Downton Hospital where Dr. Clarkson treats villagers and the wounded soldiers during WWI.